CamileM/Jenkins_Node_Sample_App/starter_code/README.md

 Execute repetitive tasks, save time, and optimize your development process with Jenkins.

+# What is CI CD

+# What is an automation server?

+# Why do we restrict build and how?

 # Downloads
 Non-source downloads such as WAR files and several Linux packages can be found on our [Mirrors].